 Memorable Manitobans: James Duncan (1857-1937)

-In 1887, he married Nellie McGuire (?-?).
+In 1887, he married Helen “Nellie” McGuire (1862-1940).
+They had no children.
 He served on the Melita town council, was first Secretary and later President of the Melita Board of Trade, an Elder (27) and Sunday School Superintendent of the Presbyterian Church.
 He was a Justice of the Peace under the Greenway Government.
-He was a member of the IOOF (Noble Grand, Melita Lodge No. 20), Presbyterian Church, and Liberal party.
+He was a member (Noble Grand, Melita Lodge No. 20) and Grand Master (1909-1910) of the Odd Fellows, and a member of Presbyterian church and Liberal party.

 He died at Winnipeg on 23 January 1937 and was buried in the Melita Cemetery.